 What’s interesting is that most people think that the opposite hormone to testosterone is the female hormone estrogen – but it’s not, it’s Cortisol.

 Now, you can’t eliminate stress, but there are lifestyle changes and specific vitamins and herbs that you can take, that will help lower Cortisol levels and decrease your stress.

-Most of us eat enough protein, but we eat too much of the wrong kinds – such as dairy, and non-organic, non free-range meats.
+Most of us eat enough protein, but we eat too many of the wrong kinds – such as dairy, and non-organic, non-free-range meats.
 Your diet should consist of at least 25% of healthy fats – including saturated fats such as egg yolks and coconut oil.

 Even with a “healthy” diet, most people are not intaking enough nutrients to reach peak efficiency and increase testosterone.
 The combination of poor food choices, over-processed foods, and poor farming practices has resulted in a food system that provides substandard nutritional support.4

 There are supplements, herbal extracts, and nutrients that help fill in the nutritional gaps in your diet – from general components of your daily vitamins and minerals – to the nutritional support of clinically proven herbs, like testosterone boosters and hormone balancers.